zsanjay/CS-Notes/Frontend/React/Escape Hatches/Reusing Logic with Custom Hooks.md

 Adding a dependency on `onReceiveMessage` is not ideal because it will cause the chat to re-connect every time the component re-renders.
 [Wrap this event handler into an Effect Event to remove it from the dependencies:](https://react.dev/learn/removing-effect-dependencies#wrapping-an-event-handler-from-the-props)

+The newest React hook, useEffectEvent, is a really unique and interesting hook that make working with useEffect much easier.
+This is because it allows you to use variables, state, and props in your useEffect without having to declare them as dependencies for your useEffect.

 ```jsx
 import { useEffect, useEffectEvent } from 'react';
 // ...
 export function useChatRoom({ serverUrl, roomId, onReceiveMessage }) {
 	const onMessage = useEffectEvent(onReceiveMessage);